Diana Lee Inosanto: Martial arts

 Inosanto grew up surrounded by the martial arts world, studying many forms, including Jeet Kune Do and Eskrima, which she learned from her father, Dan Inosanto, a student of Jeet Kune Do founder Bruce Lee, who was also her godfather.
 She has appeared on the cover of numerous martial arts magazines, including Black Belt Magazine, Martial Arts, Inside Karate, Self Defense, and Inside Kung Fu.
 She was named Woman of the Year by Black Belt Magazine in 2009.

 Film and television

 Apart from doing stunt work and choreography in numerous films and television productions, Inosanto has also acted in a number of movies and series.
 Her directorial debut, The Sensei, was released in 2008.

 In 2020, Inosanto appeared in one episode of the second season of Disney's The Mandalorian, playing the role of Magistrate Morgan Elsbeth.
 She later reprised the role in Ahsoka and Star Wars: Tales of the Empire.
-In the mid 2020s, she played Morgan Elsbeth in Star Wars: Ahsoka.